How Much Does a Divorce Cost?

-If you are using a solicitor to help with your divorce, they will charge you for their time.
-The cost can vary considerably depending on the complexity of your case and the seniority of the solicitor.
-Typically, the legal fees for an uncomplicated and uncontested divorce which is not international and does not involve children or financial issues will start at £999, in addition to the court fees above.
+If you use a solicitor to help with your divorce, they will charge you for their time.
+The cost can vary considerably depending on your case’s complexity and the solicitor’s seniority.
+Typically, the legal fees for an uncomplicated and uncontested divorce which is not international and does not involve children or financial issues, will start at £999, in addition to the court fees above.

-Most solicitors charge an hourly rate but some solicitors charge a fixed fee for certain services, such as the divorce process or assisting you with your Form E (the financial document required in financial proceedings).
-Fixed fees can be appealing as the total legal cost will stay the same no matter what happens but there may be some additional costs on top of the fixed fee so make sure you know what is included at the outset.
+Most solicitors charge an hourly rate, but some solicitors charge a fixed fee for certain services, such as the divorce process or assisting you with your Form E (the financial document required in financial proceedings).
+Fixed fees can be appealing as the total legal cost will stay the same no matter what happens, but there may be additional costs on top of the fixed fee, so make sure you know what is included at the outset.

 What about the costs of mediation?

 Mediation is generally cheaper than litigation (and quicker) and improves communication between the parties allowing for an amicable and stress-free divorce.
-Our specialist mediators charge from £510+ VAT for a 90-minute session.
+Our specialist mediators’ charges start from £510+ VAT for a 90-minute session.

-If you issue proceedings (financial or child arrangements) then you will first need to attend a family mediation information and assessment meeting (MIAMs).
+If you issue proceedings (financial or child arrangements), then you will first need to attend a family mediation information and assessment meeting (MIAM).
 This is a court requirement.

 Are there any other costs associated with a divorce?